- Franklin Morris

 Several common reasons came up as to why Excel remains the most used software.

-1. Trust and transparency
+1. Trust and Transparency

 Some teams or individuals have a hard time trusting a tool to produce more accurate forecasts than what they can create in Excel.
 They look at the tool as a “black box” that takes away the planner’s ability to see the nuances in the data that impact the bigger picture.
 Because the methodologies used to produce the forecast for planning are unclear, it becomes a challenge for them to explain or determine what happened when actuals inevitably do not match plans.

 Without this visibility, teams also find it difficult to do scenario analysis.
 They need to make decisions like whether to change price or cancel a promo, but can only do so if solid scenarios are available.
-The lack of transparency into the factors behind a forecast thus limit its usefulness.
+The lack of transparency into the factors behind a forecast thus limits its usefulness.

 2. Budget and ROI

 Other teams might want a purpose-built forecasting or planning tool, but simply cannot afford it or justify the expense.
 Budget is a common reason why companies opt for Excel.
-A robust planning solution itself can be pricey, but add on the on-boarding and data integration consultants, and you have a whole other level of cost and burden on the company’s resources.
+A robust planning solution itself can be pricey, but add on the onboarding and data integration consultants, and you have a whole other level of cost and burden on the company’s resources.

-Quantifying the ROI of a tool is often difficult and time consuming, making it challenging for teams to justify the expense to management.
+Quantifying the ROI of a tool is often difficult and time-consuming, making it challenging for teams to justify the expense to management.

-3. Change management
+3. Change Management

 Say a company wants a tool and has the budget.
 It should be smooth sailing, right?